NaimAyat/UCLA_CS131/Lecture2.md

           * Syntactically correct, but meaningless
         * "Ireland has leprechauns galore." - P. Eggert
           * Syntactically incorrect, but meaning is understood
+        * "Time flies."
+          * Syntactically and semantically correct.
+          * "Time" could be a noun or verb, "flies" is its inverse.
+          * Ambiguity like this cannot exist in programming languages.